-In both cases, there is a clear code of practice which students and schools must follow – Information for candidates GCSE and Principal Learning: Controlled Assessments and Coursework.
+In both cases, there is a clear code of practice which students and schools must follow – Information for candidates controlled assessments, coursework and non-examination assessments.

 Failure by students to follow these instructions can result in disqualification (for that qualification, or even from all qualifications in that exam series).
-So you are advised to read this document carefully.
+So you are advised to read these document carefully.

-All schools are required to have an appeals system in place in relation to coursework, controlled assessment and examinations;
+All schools are required to have an appeals system in place in relation to non-examination assessments, coursework, controlled assessment and examinations;

 If you have any queries, please do not hesitate to contact our Exams Office on tel: 01454 862133 or email;